-5.1.4 Seek errors
+5.1.3 Seek errors

 A seek error is defined as a failure of the drive to position the heads to the addressed track.
-There shall be no more than ten recoverable seek errors in 10 physical seek operations.
 After detecting an initial seek error, the drive automatically performs an error recovery process.
-If the error recovery process fails, a seek positioning error (15h) is reported with a Hardware error (4h) reported in the Sense Key.
-This is an unrecoverable seek error.
-Unrecoverable seek errors are classified as failures for MTBF calculations.
-Refer to the SCSI Interface Product Manual, part number 75789509, for Request Sense information.
+If the error recovery process fails, a seek positioning error (Error code = 15h or 02h) will be reported with a Hardware error (04h) in the Sense Key.
+Recoverable seek errors are specified at Less than 10 errors in 10^8 seeks.
+Unrecoverable seek errors (Sense Key = 04h) are classified as drive failures.